eastgenomics/eggd_001_Reference/bed_files/README.md

 > This is the bed file provided by TWIST and includes all probes coordinates for the myeloid panel.
 This file is used by eggd_picardqc_v1.0.0

 * :sleeping_bed: /bed_files/b38/kits/snp_genotyping/snp_genotyping_GRCh38_v1.0.bed
-> This is the bed file provided by NimaGen and includes all SNP positions
+> This is the bed file provided by NimaGen and includes all SNP positions.
+This bed file contains the following columns: chromosome, SNP position -1, SNP position, SNP RS ID
 * :sleeping_bed: /bed_files/b38/kits/snp_genotyping/snp_genotyping_amplicon_GRCh38_v1.0.bed
 > This is the bed file provided by NimaGen that includes all amplicon coordinates.
-This file is used by eggd_picardqc_v1.0.0
+This file is used by eggd_picardqc_v1.0.0.
+This bed file contains the following columns: chromosome, probe start position, probe end position, SNP RS ID, SNP position

 * :sleeping_bed: /bed_files/b37/PAR_X.bed
 > This bed file contains the PAR regions on chromosome X